The following video, article and photography were provided by our partner, Chef Billy Parisi.

 - Best Cooking Methods: Baked, broiled, grilled, boiled, pan-seared, deep-fried, poached or steamed.

 - Pairing Suggestions: Butter, bacon, white wine, onions, garlic, pepper, mushrooms, tomatoes, bell peppers, nuts, fresh herbs and sausage.
-I’m a fan of simple shrimp cocktail or fried shrimp, but you also can’t go wrong adding fresh shrimp to pastas or stews like cioppino.
+Shrimp cocktail or fried shrimp are classics, but you also can’t go wrong adding fresh shrimp to pastas or stews like cioppino.

 Interested in learning more about Heinen’s seafood selection?
 Check out the 5 Fresh Fish to Try from Heinen’s Seafood Department.